 At the baptism of the young, parents and godparents promise that they will bring up the child as a Christian.
-Each child requires three godparents, who must have been themselves baptised (though not necessarily in the Church of England).
+Each child requires three godparents, who must have been themselves baptised (though not necessarily in the Church of England!).
 By custom, two should be of the same sex as the child, and the child's parents themselves can also act as godparents if necessary.

-If you would like your child's baptism to take place at St. Luke's, we invite you to come to our 1030am Sunday service to meet us, and to see what our worship is like.
-We often have babies and young children in church, so please bring them along - they'll be very welcome.
+If you would like your child's baptism to take place at St Luke's, we invite you to come to our 1030am Sunday service to meet us, and to see what our worship is like.
+We sometimes have babies and young children in church, so please bring yours along - they'll be very welcome.

 If you can't come to that service, please contact Father Garry on 01634 580433.